AiboudLila/test2/README.md

 # Projet_Memoire

-We tried to do data text preprocessing usinf Tensorflow platfrom We used those librairies : #keras #nltk #pandas
+.We tried to do data text preprocessing usinf Tensorflow platfrom .We used those librairies : #keras #nltk #pandas
 .
 .
 .